-The Table tab of the Table Inspector can be used to make the following modifications to a table:
+The Table pane of the Table Inspector can be used to make the following modifications to a table:

-- add a header row, header column, or footer row by clicking on one of the checkboxes at the top of the Inspector - edit rows and columns: this is a pulldown menu with options for adding and removing rows and columns, sorting the contents of cells, and spliting and joining cells. - change cell borders and backgrounds use alternating colors for rows to make data easier to view
+add header columns, header rows or footer rows by clicking on one of the Header and Footer buttons and selecting the number of columns or rows.

+- edit rows and columns: this is a pulldown menu with options for adding and removing rows and columns, sorting the contents of cells, and splitting and joining cells. - change cell borders and backgrounds - use alternating colors for rows to make data easier to view

-The Format tab of the Table Inspector has the following options for working with numeric values:
+The Format tab of the Table Inspector also has the following options for working with numeric values:

-- format cells as currency, data and time, etc. - determine the number of decimal places to display when number is chosen as the format and the style for negative numbers (for example, you can display them in red) - apply conditional formatting so that cells matching specific criteria show up in a different color - apply formulas by using the Quick Formula pullown menu (these formulas allow you to find the average of the values in a range of cells, find the min or max value, or perform a sum or count).
+- format cells as currency, date and time, etc. - determine the number of decimal places to display when number is chosen as the format and the style for negative numbers (for example, you can display them in red) - apply conditional formatting so that cells matching specific criteria show up in a different color - apply formulas by using the Function pulldown menu (these formulas allow you to find the average of the values in a range of cells, find the min or max value, or perform a sum or count).
 The same options can be accessed by choosing Insert > Function from the menu bar.

 The last option in the pulldown menu allows you to open a Formula Editor where you can perform more advanced calculations using cell references.
 To reference a specific cell, you will need to use the letter of the column and the number of the row (for example, the first cell in a table is A1, the second cell in the first row is A2, and so on).
 The formula has to begin with the equals sign and you can use two cell references separated by a colon to indicate a range (A1:A3, etc.).

 The cells in your formula will be highlighted as you enter the cell references in the Formula Editor.
 When you're finished entering your formula, click on the green check mark.